Help shape a more resilient and sustainable future with an MSc in Water and Wastewater Engineering

 On successful completion of this module you should be able to:

-• Explain the basic principles of conventional water and wastewater treatment processes.
+• Illustrate the basic principles of conventional water and wastewater treatment processes.

 • Examine the nature of impurities in waters and wastewaters and select appropriate processes for their removal (design of flow sheets).

-• Explain and compare the structure and operation of the water sector, including legislations.
+• Analyse the structure and operation of the water sector, including relevant legislations and the roles of the different institutions involved.

 • Apply economic costing to water and wastewater treatment systems.